-In addition to, or instead of, having your own biological child, you and your partner may want to adopt a child.
-Adoption is a court procedure by which an adult legally becomes the parent of someone who is not his or her biological child.
+In addition to, or instead of, having your own biological child, you and your partner might want to adopt a child.
+Adoption is a court procedure by which an adult legally becomes the parent of someone who is not their biological child.
 Adoption creates a parent-child relationship recognized for all purposes—including child support obligations, inheritance rights, and custody.
-The birthparents’ legal relationship to the child is terminated, unless the adoption is a stepparent or a so-called “second-parent” adoption, in which case only one parent without custody loses parental rights.

-If an unmarried couple jointly adopts a child, or if one partner legally adopts the biological child of the other, both parents are legal parents.
+When an unmarried couple jointly adopts a child, both parents are legal parents.
 This means both have equal legal responsibilities to raise and support the child.
 If the couple separates, each has the right to petition a court for custody of (or visitation with) the child, and each has an obligation to provide child support.

 For an overview of legal issues involving adoptions, including different options, such as agency and private adoptions, see the Adoption topic on Nolo's website.

-Get a good family law attorney if you want to adopt.
-Social service and government agencies often discriminate against unmarried couples, and adoption proceedings can often be complex (particularly if it's a private adoption), so you’ll need to get some legal advice before you and your partner try to adopt.
+Social service and government agencies often discriminate against unmarried couples, and adoption proceedings can often be complex (particularly if it's a private adoption).
+Consider getting some legal advice before you and your partner try to adopt.
 For a list of local family law attorneys, see Nolo's Lawyer Directory.

 The National Council for Adoption's website is also a great resource—it maintains information about adoptions as well as a page to help people find adoption agencies and attorneys.